 Use a group chat.

-Staying in contact with everyone in the carpool is super important for safety and organization.
+Staying in contact with everyone and having their cell phone numbers in the carpool is super important for safety and organization.
 On the chat, you can send out weekly schedules and communicate any new information.
-There, you can also organize substitutes if someone can’t fill their obligation.
+There, you can also organize substitutes if someone can’t fulfill their obligation.

 Set rules and expectations for parents.

-What are the expectations for each parent?
+What are the expectations for each parent with driving responsibilities?
 What one parent may think is a major no-go might be no big deal to another guardian.
 So, before the carpool begins, set the standards for every parent.

 What kind of music will be played in the car?
 Is the parent allowed to perform quick drive-through errands during the carpool?
 What’s the expectation of punctuality?
 How do you handle substitutes?
 Spell it all out before the first pick-up.